 When To Visit Taman Tugu

 The Taman Tugu trails are an easy walk for people of all fitness levels.
-I’ve heard that this place can get very busy on weekends.
-Many Malaysians flock to this site to get their weekend exercise.
+It gets very busy on weekends when many Malaysians flock to this site to get their weekend exercise.

 If you’re desperate to avoid other humans on the trail, the obvious recommendation is to come on a weekday.
 However, I’m going to assume that you’re not a shameless slacker and that you have an actual full-time job that only leaves you with weekends for your leisure time.